-Assessment Policy: Students will have 5/6 lessons per unit.
+Assessment Policy: Students will follow a programme giving a wide range of knowledge and skills development in a range of sporting activities.
 The students are continually assessed during the unit with the last lesson put aside as a formal assessment where the students perform the key skills covered in the unit as an opportunity to improve upon the provisional grade the teacher has allocated them before this lesson.
 Assessment grades are given for each activity and an average is calculated at the end of term.